 Riley Wilderness Park is a great place for kids to learn about the ecology, biology and geology of our wilderness areas.
 The Nature Center features a hands-on classroom with interpretive displays and natural dioramas.
-Ranger-led hikes and specialized nature programs are available to fit the needs of students, scouts and other youth groups.
 Picnic areas are available near the Nature Center.